bixbyjs/bixby/README.md

 # bixby

 Bixby.js is a lightweight approach to developing microservices with Node.js.
-It provides a cohesive suite of components...
+It provides a cohesive suite of components that makes it easy to write services that work seamlessly together.

+## Overview

 ## Tests